 The Best Indian Buffet in Toronto

-Here are the 9 best all-you-can-eat Indian buffet restaurants in Toronto.
+Here are the restaurants with the best Indian buffet in Toronto.

 I’ve never had a Banjara dish I didn’t like.
 Their butter chicken, palak paneer and chana masala are among my personal faves citywide, and, in addition to super tasty naan, they do poori and parathas too.
 Head to their Eglinton East location to fill up on their $10 lunch buffet.
 Holy that’s cheap!
 More »